Outline of the Cold War

-The following outline is provided as an overview of and topical guide to the Cold War:

 Cold War – period of political and military tension that occurred after World War II between powers in the Western Bloc (the United States, its NATO allies and others) and powers in the Eastern Bloc (the Soviet Union and its allies in the Warsaw Pact).
 Historians have not fully agreed on the dates, but 1947–1991 is common.
 It was termed as "cold" because there was no large-scale fighting directly between the two sides.
 Based on the principle of mutually assured destruction, both sides developed nuclear weapons to deter the other side from attacking.
-So they competed against each other via espionage, propaganda, and by supporting major regional wars, known as proxy wars, in Korea, Vietnam and Afghanistan.
+So they competed against each other via espionage, propaganda, and by supporting major regional wars, known as proxy wars, in Korea, Vietnam, and Afghanistan.

 Participants

 Cold War participants – the Cold War primarily consisted of competition between the Eastern Bloc and the Western Bloc.
-While countries and organisations explicitly aligned to one or the other are listed below, this does not include those involved in specific Cold War events, such as North Korea, South Korea, and Vietnam.
+While countries and organizations explicitly aligned to one or the other are listed below, this does not include those involved in specific Cold War events, such as North Korea, South Korea, and Vietnam.
 It also does not include countries such as China which, while not aligned to either blocs, still played an influential part in the Cold War.